sonixlabs/em-websocket/README.md

 # EM-WebSocket

-EventMachine based, async, Ruby WebSocket server.
+EventMachine based, async, Ruby WebSocket server and client.
 Take a look at examples directory, or check out the blog post below:

 * [Ruby & Websockets: TCP for the Web](http://www.igvita.com/2009/12/22/ruby-websockets-tcp-for-the-browser/)